ebrulato/elm-jcd-sample/README.md

 ## Inspiration

-I based my work on the excellent Elm SPA Sample provided by [elm-spa-example]( https://github.com/rtfeldman/elm-spa-example), but as I am learning Elm, I  remove a lot of stuff that I don't need.
-My purpose is just to create my first Elm App.
-I don't want to integrate too much complexity.
+I based my work on the excellent Elm SPA Sample provided by [elm-spa-example]( https://github.com/rtfeldman/elm-spa-example), but as I am learning Elm, I  removed a lot of stuff that I don't need (or understand very well).
+My purpose is just to create my first Elm App and to learn Elm in a "real" context.
+So, I don't want to integrate too much complexity.

 ## Installation